 In 2018 employee satisfaction will stop being perceived as the most important parameter.
 Companies will go a step further – they’ll pay attention to the integration, harmony and the extent of inspiration shown by their employees.
 They’ll start getting interested in whether their employees are in sync – whether their employees understand them, whether they share the same values and whether they live by them.
 As the logotherapy founder Viktor Frankl said: “The biggest unhappiness is looking for happiness.
 The right path is looking for fulfillment and meaning.”
 Companies will start looking for the balance between “directing satisfaction and happiness of their employees” and searching, realizing and strengthening the connection of their people to the purpose of their existence.

-The main benefit of employer branding is gaining a competitive advantage in the talent market.
+In conclusion The main benefit of employer branding is gaining a competitive advantage in the talent market.
 Each and every development phase, each new year, is more difficult when it comes to know-how, resources and execution.
 Companies have moved quite a bit in the past few years, so it won’t be a piece of cake in 2018.
 More directors will engage in employer branding, more employees will advocate and communicate on behalf of their companies on Facebook.
 But let’s not turn employer branding into rocket science, in the end it’s nothing more than creating ‘meaningful work in a caring environment.’